On finite type invariants of welded string links and ribbon tubes: Welded objects and arrow calculus

 \begin{definition} Let $L$ be an $n$-component welded string link.
 An \emph{arrow presentation} $(\mathbf{1}, T)$ of $L$ consists of the trivial diagram $\mathbf{1}$, together with a union of $w$-trees $T$ for $\mathbf{1}$ such that $L = \mathbf{1}_T$.
 Two arrow presentations are \emph{equivalent} if they represent equivalent welded diagrams. \end{definition}

-By \cite[Prop.~4.2]{Meilhan-Yasuhara}, any element of $wSL(n)$ admits an arrow presentation; moreover, a complete set of relations is known, that relates any two arrow presentations of a given diagram: \begin{theorem} \cite[Thm.~5.21]{Meilhan-Yasuhara} Two arrow presentations are equivalent if and only if they are related by a sequence of the following moves:\footnote{Notice that the other versions of these moves given in \cite{Meilhan-Yasuhara} can be deduced from those given here using the Reversal moves (2).} \begin{enumerate} \item[(1)] Any generalized Reidemeister move involving $w$-trees and/or the diagram; \item[(2)] Head and Tail reversal:\\ \centerline{ \qquad \qquad } \item[(3)] Tails exchange (tails may or may not belong to the same $w$-tree):\ of $n$ disjoint copies of the oriented annulus $S^1 \times [0,1]$ into $B^4 = B^3\times [0,1]$, such that the $i$th annulus is cobounded by $C_i \times \{0\}$ and $C_i \times \{1\}$, with consistent orientations. \end{definition} Denote by $\textrm{rT}(n)$ the set of $n$-component ribbon tubes, up to isotopy fixing the boundary.
-This is a monoid, with composition given by the stacking product, and it follows immediately from the local definition of the Tube map that it induces a monoid homomorphism
+By \cite[Prop.~4.2]{Meilhan-Yasuhara}, any element of $wSL(n)$ admits an arrow presentation; moreover, a complete set of relations is known, that relates any two arrow presentations of a given diagram: \begin{thm} \cite[Thm.~5.21]{Meilhan-Yasuhara} Two arrow presentations are equivalent if and only if they are related by a sequence of the following moves: \begin{enumerate} \item[(1)] Any generalized Reidemeister move involving $w$-trees and/or the diagram, and the following local moves:

-As a matter of fact, all definitions and main results given in this paper for welded string links, do translate naturally in the context of ribbon tubes via the Tube map.

-Firstly, as already observed in \cite[Sec.~2.2.1]{Audoux-Bellingeri-Meilhan-Wagner2018}, the Tube map induces an isomorphism from the welded group of $L\in wSL(n)$ to the fundamental group of the exterior of Tube$(L)$, and this isomorphism preserves peripheral elements (meridians and preferred longitudes) from which the invariants used in this paper are extracted.
-In other words, the normalized Alexander coefficients for ribbon knotted surfaces defined in \cite{Habiro-Kanenobu-Shima} satisfies $\alpha_k(L) = \alpha_k(\textrm{Tube}(L))$ for all $k\ge 2$, and since the closure process applies straightforwardly to ribbon tubes, we have more generally that

-(Note that here and below, we use the same notation for closure invariants of ribbon tubes).
-On the other hand, Milnor invariants of ribbon tubes defined in \cite[\S.~5]{Audoux-Bellingeri-Meilhan-Wagner2018} are likewise compatible with the Tube map, and in particular we have $\mu_L(ij)=\mu_{\textrm{Tube}(L)}(ij)$ for any pair of distinct indices $i,j$.

-Secondly, the Tube map is compatible with finite type theory.
-Such a theory for ribbon knotted surfaces was developped in \cite{Habiro-Kanenobu-Shima, KS}.
-It relies on the following local move, called \emph{crossing change at crossing circles}: